LeadWoods0902/DandD_Nightmare_Plague/Narrative/temp/The Princess & The plunge.md

 The party is introduced to Lupella, reaver queen of Gogledd Ynys.
-Shortly after meeting the